-While these reasons don’t negate the fact that imitating the runner up was the correct choice from a purely strategic perspective, they offer some possible explanations as to why the American skipper made the choice to maintain his course.
+While these reasons don’t negate the fact that imitating the runner-up was the correct choice from a purely strategic perspective, they offer some possible explanations as to why the American skipper made the choice to maintain his course.
 If, for example, the benefits (in terms of prestige) that come from winning the race by a large gap were significant enough to be worth a small chance of losing, then his choice may have been smart after all.
-Of course, it’s also entirely possible that the choice of strategy was driven by ego, and not from careful calculation.
+Of course, it’s also entirely possible that the choice of strategy was driven by ego, and not by careful consideration.

 This illustrates an important lesson regarding the applications of game theory in real life: reality is messy.
 There is a reason why simplified models are preferred in game theory; the more factors you add in, the more complicated the game becomes.